-Chronic obstruction of the eustachian tube prevents the equalizing of pressure in the middle ear with the atmosphere and normal drainage of fluids for excretion.
+Chronic obstruction of the Eustachian tube prevents the equalising of pressure in the middle ear with the atmosphere and normal drainage of fluid.
 This can lead to chronic otitis media with effusion, colloquially known as glue ear.
-In this condition, the static fluid and negative pressure in the middle ear provides the ideal environment for infection.
+In this condition, the static fluid and negative pressure in the middle ear provide the ideal environment for infection.

 - Posterior 1/3 of the tongue.

-- The palatine tonsils – Found in the tonsillar fossa between the palatoglossal and palatopharyngeal arches of the oral cavity.
+- Palatine tonsils – lymphoid tissue located in the tonsillar fossa (between the palatoglossal and palatopharyngeal arches of the oral cavity).

 - Superior constrictor muscle